akeneo/pim-helpcenter/content/updates/2021-04/1-Review-your-proposals-more-efficiently.md

 Among other improvements, you can notice that:
 - You now have, directly from the proposal, a preview of your images, PDF files, YouTube links, and reference entity records.
 Being able to directly see and preview changes will surely help you save even more time!
 - The layout of the proposal has also been reorganized.
-Old and newly suggested values are now easier to compare, making the whole review process more convenient.
+Current and newly suggested values are now easier to compare, making the whole review process more practical.

 ![New proposal screen](../img/revamped-proposal-screen.png)